Academic and Research Excellence through Innovation

-UW is an environmental leader among higher education institutions, rated one of the 21 greenest colleges in the country by the Princeton Review and consistently a top-five ranked university in Sierra Club Magazine’s Cool Schools list.
-When it comes to sustainability, the UW gives its students the opportunity to learn by example.
-In 2010, we launched the first-ever Campus Sustainability Fund, a student-initiated fee that supports campus projects with an environmental impact and high student engagement.
+UW is an environmental leader among higher education institutions, rated one of the 22 greenest colleges in the country by the Princeton Review and consistently ranked a Cool School by Sierra Club Magazine.
+Sustainability is in our nature at UW.
+Students take action through the Campus Sustainability Fund, a student-initiated fee that supports campus projects with an environmental impact and high student engagement.

 Husky Stadium recognized as “Game Changer” in sustainability

 The National Resources Defense Council featured Husky Stadium in its list of ten “Collegiate Game Changers”—University athletic programs that excel in green practices.
 MORE >